petercorke/ansitable/README.md

 squishtol | 100 | elements less than `squishtol * eps` are set to zero

 ### Formatter
-These keyword arguments control the styling of a single column.
+A formatter takes additional arguments to the styling for a particular call.

 | Keyword  | Default | Purpose |
 |----      |----     |----    |